-1) You can top off your frequent flyer miles account: 10,000 points equals 10,000 miles.
-(A terrific deal since a few hotels stays could get you a free domestic round-trip ticket.)
+1) You can use points on to book any airline ticket with a value of one penny per mile.
+So 20,000 points equals US$200.
+(A terrific deal since a few hotels stays could get you a free domestic round-trip ticket, with no blackout dates.)

 2) You can get a gift card from the likes of Amazon, Apple, or Target,with 10,000 miles translating to a $100 gift certificate.
 (Book a few stays with Bonwi before Christmas and you could be set on gifts.)

 3) You can apply the points to a car rental.